How to Color Beautiful Faces

 At this point, you can consider using a blending agent or, my favorite, a Prismacolor blending pencil.

-If your paper is very toothy, you may have to burnish it to get a smooth finish.
-Burnishing is like blending, except that you are pressing harder and breaking down the paper fiber.
+If your paper is very rough, you may need to burnish it to achieve a smooth finish.
+Burnishing is similar to blending, except that you apply more pressure and break down the paper fibers.
 Once this is done, it is difficult to make any more changes.

 Not sure how to blend.
 Here is a great tutorial.

 Continue to add layers until you are satisfied with the results.
-Your contouring and highlighting may be different than the sample picture, and that’s okay.
+Your contouring and highlighting may differ from the sample picture, and that’s okay.
 Different face shapes look better with different contours and highlights.
-You can also adjust them to create a softer face or a more dramatic one.
+You can also adjust them to create a softer or more dramatic look.

 Typically, I will also use the contour or other dark colors to create a slight shadow around the hairline and between the head and neck.
 Shadows don’t have to be blended in as much as contours.